iaiamomo/pixelink_capture_video/README.md

-# pixelink_capture_video
+# Pixelink Capture Video

-cpp script to capture video from a pixelink camera
+This repository contains the Visual Studio project to capture video (composed of 1200 frames) from a Pixelink Camera.
+It also contains the script to automatically collect videos every time a die cutter is running.